-This lake is deepest among the five lakes, so the color of the water is lazuline.
+This lake is the deepest among the five lakes, so the color of the water is beautiful blue.

-The most popular lake leisures are camping, fishing, windsurfing,
+The most popular leisures are camping, fishing, windsurfing, jet-skiing, etc.

-But recently it is said that clarity of the water is getting bad because of increase of such leisures.
+But it is said that clarity of the water is getting bad because of increase of such leisures recently.

 It tour around the lake for 25 minutes, and the boarding point is at the southeast part of the lake.